10 Tips for Creating an Email Popup that Works (and Doesn't Annoy Users)

-Then, we'll show you how you can start implementing these tips today with Getsitecontrol – an easy-to-use website popup builder.
+Then, we'll show you how to start implementing these tips with Getsitecontrol, an easy-to-use popup builder and email marketing suite.

-Below, we'll cover nine tips for creating an email newsletter popup that will get you more subscribers:
+Below, we'll cover ten tips for creating an email newsletter popup that will get you more subscribers:

 2. Offer a lead magnet